 ATAC’s Kfir C2s are distinguishable from the F-21s by their dogtoothed outer wing panels, small undernose strakes, and larger canard foreplanes.
-These improve the aircraft’s maneuverability, and shorten required takeoff distances.
+These improve the aircraft’s maneuverability, and shortens required takeoff distances.
 Kfirs still serve as front-line fighters in Colombia, Ecuador, and Sri Lanka.

 Contracts and Key Events